Two people sit at the edge of a wide body of water with mountains in the distance, enjoying the scenic views in Nelson, South Island.

 Conservation Leaders

-Training courses were held in November 2022 and May 2024 with expert coaches, Stuart Cowell and Philippa Walsh.
+TNC-supported and led training courses were held in May and November 2022, and May 2024, with expert coaches, Stuart Cowell and Philippa Walsh.

 Participant Stories